Breville Bambino Espresso Machine Review

 However, I find that you won’t ever really use this single.

-Keep in mind, you can absolutely use the single with all of these steps.
+Keep in mind; You can absolutely use the single with all of these steps.

-You’ll, just be using a smaller amount of coffee and yielding a smaller amount of espresso.
+You’ll just be using a smaller amount of coffee and yielding a smaller amount of espresso.

 It also has this little nifty feature here that will tell you when you need to empty it.